Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Abstract

 Inverse problems are fundamental to many scientific and engineering disciplines; they arise when one seeks to reconstruct hidden, underlying quantities from noisy measurements.
 Many applications demand not just point estimates but interpretable uncertainty.
 Providing fast inference alongside uncertainty estimates remains challenging yet desirable in numerous applications.

 We propose the Variational Sparse Paired Autoencoder (vsPAIR) to address this challenge.
-The architecture pairs a standard VAE encoding observations with a sparse VAE encoding quantities of interest, connected through a learned latent mapping.
-The variational structure enables uncertainty estimation, the paired architecture encourages interpretability by anchoring QoI representations to clean data, and sparse encodings provide structure by concentrating information into identifiable factors rather than diffusing across all dimensions.
-To validate the effectiveness of our proposed architecture, we conduct experiments on blind inpainting and computed tomography, demonstrating that vsPAIR is a capable inverse problem solver that can provide interpretable and structured uncertainty estimates.
+The architecture pairs a standard VAE encoding observations with a sparse VAE encoding quantities of interest (QoI), connected through a learned latent mapping.
+The variational structure enables uncertainty aware estimation, the paired architecture encourages interpretability by anchoring QoI representations to clean data, and sparse encodings provide structure by concentrating information into identifiable factors rather than diffusing across all dimensions.
+To validate the effectiveness of our proposed architecture, we conduct experiments on blind inpainting, computed tomography (CT), and initial-condition inference for the heat equation, demonstrating that vsPAIR is a capable inverse problem solver that can provide interpretable and structured uncertainty estimates.

 \textbf{Keywords:} Machine Learning, Inverse Problems, Uncertainty Quantification, Generative Modeling

 \begingroup \thefootnote{}

 \endgroup